 Scholarships and Awards

 A number of scholarships are available, provided by both University and private funding.
 Students can apply for these scholarships through the campus information system, GUS.
 Student achievement is recognized through the annual awards process within the College of Technology.
-An outstanding senior from the EET program is recognized annually during the awards ceremony as a part of that process.

 The faculty members of the EET program have both teaching and industrial experiences within the electronics field.
 They routinely pursue professional development opportunities and are actively engaged with memberships in professional societies such as the IEEE, the American Society for Engineering Education and the International Society of Automation.
 The minimum requirements for faculty in the department are a master's degree in an appropriate field and suitable industrial experience.